York Motor Museum: Subsequent owners

 The property stayed in the Windsor family until the 1960s.

 The property was divided into a number of lots.
 In June 1960,116 Avon Terrace or lot 18 was transferred to Norman, Paul and Sam Christie.
 In June 1964, the remaining lots were transferred to Roy Pemberton, who then ran the Eastern Districts Trading Co, and his wife Florence.

 In 1979, the property was purchased and restored by companies controlled by Peter Briggs to be used as a motor museum for his car collection.

 The main entrance doors came from the Perpetual Trustee Buildings in St Georges Terrace, Perth.

 The current owner is Avon Valley Motor Museum Association (Inc), a non-profit corporation formed by York motor enthusiasts to buy the museum property from Briggs' companies in 2017.

 Architecture

-The building is in Federation Free Classical style with an exuberant, free and mannerist use of classical features: parapet with a Palladian balustrade skyline, globe finials, double layer of alternating pediments (the lower pediments having crests), string course, Romanesque arched windows and doors, hood moulds above and aprons below windows.
+The building is in Federation Free Classical style with a mannerist use of classical features: a parapet with a Palladian balustrade skyline, globe finials, double layer of alternating pediments (the lower pediments having crests), string course, Romanesque arched windows and doors, hood moulds above and aprons below windows.
 (Note: In 1907, the Windsor family employed architect Ernest Edward Giles (who lived in York from 1907 through to 1908) to design their 1907 additions to Central Buildings.)